klumhru/boost-python-bullet/README.md

 Also note that some constructors that take pointer parameters are implemented using factory methods, e.g. btDiscreteDynamicsWorld.

+Serialization structures (e.g. btCompoundShapeData) are not wrapped.
+Serialization of these objects is beyond the scope of the project as it stands.

 # Installation

 I strongly recommend developing using virtualenv